pakyrs/RemoveCatalinaApps/README.md

-# RemoveMojaveApps
+# RemoveCatalinaApps
-How to remove protected apps, such as News, Stocks, and Home from a Mojave macOS installation
+How to remove protected apps, such as News, Stocks, and Home from a Catalina macOS installation

 ### Special thanks to [9define](https://github.com/9define) for suggesting this workaround! :)

 ## About
-Have you upgraded to Majave on your mac and object to sponsored apps?
+Have you upgraded to Catalina on your mac and object to sponsored apps?
 Refuse to be pushed Apple's liberal News or to be shilled Apple's Home ecosystem of products?
 Hate the XNU kernel?
 Don't want to disable SIP just to nuke a few apps?

 ## Problem
 ![alt text](https://raw.githubusercontent.com/banzr/RemoveMojaveApps/master/screens/cant-delete.png)